Tax on investments and savings

 New residents and New Zealanders who have been living outside New Zealand for at least 10 years can get an exemption from paying tax on some investments.

-Your exemption lasts for up to 4 years and means you don't pay PIR on income that you get from foreign investments as long as:
+Your exemption lasts for up to 4 years and means you do not pay PIR on income that you get from foreign investments as long as:

 - the income from them is made outside New Zealand